 add<std::vector<int>, int>(std::vector<int> const &, int const &)

-function template for two equal and two
+add function template for two equal and two

 different template type parameters we've exhausted the possibilities for using

-function template having two template type parameters.
+an add function template having two template type parameters.

-Although it is possible to define another function template add
+Although it is possible to define another function template add this

 will introduce an ambiguity as the compiler won't be able to choose which of